-Summer TuitionSummer 2015 graduate tuition is $1,058/credit.
+Summer TuitionSummer 2017 graduate tuition will be announced in late February.
+As a point of reference, summer 2016 graduate tuition was $1,111/credit.
 A typical Monmouth class is 3 credits.

 Summer Financial AidTo download the summer financial aid application and learn everything you need to know about possible aid, please visit the Guide to Summer Financial Aid.

 Graduate ScholarshipsGraduate summer scholarships are available to qualifying graduate students who matriculate.
 Scholarships are made to students who earned a 3.0 or better cumulative grade point average while completing their undergraduate degree.
-Graduate summer scholarships are available provided you take at least 6 credits.
+Graduate summer scholarships are available to students who are registered for at least 6 credits.
 These 6 credits may be taken over any of the five summer sessions.

 Summer Housing Monmouth boasts some of the most reasonable rates for summer housing along the Jersey shore!
-Summer 2015 housing rates range from $206 to $257 per week.
-Rates vary by residence type.
 For more information on summer housing or to apply for housing, please click here or contact the Office of Residential Life at 732-571-3465.

 Summer Parking Parking is available for students attending summer courses.
 There is no fee or decal required.
 If you have any questions about Summer Sessions at Monmouth University, please contact the Office of Undergraduate Admission at 800-543-9671 or 732-571-3456.